-You can find out more about ALTs by reading the Aboriginal Land Rights Act (Northern Territory) 1976 on the Federal Register of Legislation.
+You can find out more about ALTs by reading the Aboriginal Land Rights Act (Northern Territory) 1976.

 You will most likely have to enter into a legal agreement with the land council and ALT.
 This could include any of the following:

 Read more on land council roles and contacts.

 The application you use will depend on if you're registering either:

 Apply to use an existing brand either:

 - temporarily on an ALT for agreements less than three months or

 - change the run and move an existing brand to an ALT.

 Find out how to transfer, move, change or cancel a brand.